thunderbird/webext-docs/tabs.rst

       :name: [``title``]
       :type: (string)

       The title of the tab.
-This property is only present if the extension's manifest includes the ``"tabs"`` permission.
+This property is only present if the extension's manifest includes the :permission:`tabs` permission.

    .. api-member::
       :name: [``url``]
       :type: (string)

       The URL the tab is displaying.
-This property is only present if the extension's manifest includes the ``"tabs"`` permission.
+This property is only present if the extension's manifest includes the :permission:`tabs` permission.

    .. api-member::